iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 Today we are proud to launch a new product that extends how ML teams can use
 DVC: our extension for Visual Studio Code.

-With the VS Code extension, you can control your datasets, run experiments, view metrics and plots, and much more.
-All from your IDE.
+With this extension you get a full VS Code-native experimentation platform for your machine learning projects.
+You can control datasets, run experiments, view metrics, create plots, and much more.
+All in one place in your IDE.

 [Install the DVC extension from the marketplace to get started.](https://marketplace.visualstudio.com/items?itemName=Iterative.dvc)